Tummy Tuck Surgeon in AZ

 What will my recovery from tummy tuck surgery be like?

 Tummy tuck surgery recovery is involved, due to the size of the incisions and cutting and repairing the abdominal muscles.
 There will be some pain, but the amount varies by the individual.
 You’ll be encouraged to walk after your surgery and should take a short walk three or four times a day for just a few minutes each time.
 You’ll have to walk a little hunched over and the skin of your abdomen may feel tight.
 If you have drains, they will be removed anywhere from four days to two weeks after your surgery.
 You’ll wear a compression garment to help your skin adapt to its new slimmer contour.
 Most patients can return to work two weeks after their surgery, but this is an individual thing — it may take longer.
 Any strenuous exercise or lifting will have to wait for at least six weeks.

-When can I get back to my normal activities?
+When can I return to normal activities after my ABDOMINOPLASTY?

 Will a tummy tuck help my stretch marks?

 If the stretch marks are on the skin that is trimmed, the answer is yes.
 But if the stretch marks are outside of that area they will not be changed much.